RetiredWizard/PyDOS/README.md

 **pydospins.py** - Displays the GPIO pins for sound output and I2C for the particular board PyDOS is running on.

 **PyBasic.py** - a Basic interpreter from https://github.com/richpl/PyBasic.
-Tweaked and modified to run on Micropython.
+Tweaked and modified to run on Micropython and Circuitpython.
 	basicparser.py, basictoken.py, flowsignal.py, lexer.py, program.py, basicdata.py

 **runasthread.py** (Micropython only) - This program will attempt to launch a python program on the second RP2040 core.
 Threading is